chanakya-vc/wwwhome/content/authors/admin/_index.md

 I am a first year Ph.D. student at Boston University and am advised by [Dr. Vivek Goyal](https://www.vivekgoyal.org) as part of the Signal Transformation and Information Representation Group(STIR).
 My research is centered around solving Inverse Problems in Computational Imaging using Deep Learning Methods.
-In particular, I am working on developing algorithms that help process data from an Electron Microscope to generate better and more meaningful images to aid in material analysis.
+In particular, I am working on developing algorithms that help process data from an Scanning Tunnelling Microscope to generate better and more meaningful images to aid in material analysis.